josh146/josh146.github.io/content/posts/what-counts-as-cooking.md

 Was it traditional?
 No. Was it from scratch?
 Definitely not.

 But it was bubbling, golden, and deeply comforting.
-When I eat lasagna today, that specific mix of jarred tomato sauce and melted cheddar is the exact flavour profile my heart is searching for.
+When I eat lasagna today, that specific mix of jarred bolognese sauce and melted cheddar is the exact flavour profile my heart is searching for.
 My mum didn't apologize for using Dolmio, or even consider that that wasn't the 'proper' way to make lasagna.
 She put a hot, delicious meal on the table.

 She cooked.